discourse/discourse-developer-docs/docs/03-code-internals/21-form-kit.md

 - @icon: shows an icon at the start of the row.
 - @action: override the default action which would set the value of the field with the value of this row.

-The content will be yieled.
+The content will be yielded.

 #### Divider